Skolaczk/Skolaczk/README.md

 Hello, I'm Michał.
 I'm front-end developer from Poland.
 I enjoy building sites and apps.
 My focus is React (Next.js).

-Now, I'm still learning and creating projects that you can see on Github to become a front-end developer in the future.

 I'm open to Job opportunities where I can contribute, learn and grow.
 If you have a good opportunity that matches my skills and experience then don't hesitate to contact me.

 [![Gmail Badge](https://img.shields.io/badge/-Gmail-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:skolakmichal1@gmail.com)](mailto:skolakmichal1@gmail.com)